spatialnetworks/fulcrum-guide-to-data-collection/04-survey-best-practices.md

 ### Make questions short <a id="short"></a>

 Keep your questions as direct and to the point as possible.
-The more pointed the question, the less risk there is of a collector mis-reading the question and answering incorrectly.
-Breaking up a survey into many smaller questions versus fewer longer ones also results in richer, more useful data in the end.
+The more specific the question, the less risk there is of a collector mis-reading the question and answering incorrectly.
+Breaking up a survey into many smaller questions versus a few long ones results in richer, more useful data in the end.

 ### Use simple language <a id="simple"></a>

 Be clear and obvious about what you're asking.
 Avoid flowery language, terminology, and euphemisms, and ask questions in an unbiased, objective fashion.
-Sometimes technical jargon may be required, but keep in mind the audience that's being asked to complete the survey.
-Is the question something they'll understand?
+Sometimes, technical jargon may be required, but keep in mind the audience that's being asked to complete the survey.
+Ask yourself: Is this term something my target audience will understand?

 ### Ask about one thing at a time <a id="one-thing"></a>